 Termination: This Agreement may be terminated as follows:

-The Customer may terminate this Agreement at any time, by giving the Utility sixty (60) days' written notice.
+The Interconnection Customer may terminate this Agreement at any time, by giving the Utility sixty (60) days' written notice.

-Failure by the Customer to seek final acceptance by the Utility within twelve (12) months after completion of the utility construction process described in the SIR shall automatically terminate this Agreement.
+Failure by the Interconnection Customer to seek final acceptance by the Utility within twelve (12) months after completion of the utility construction process described in the SIR shall automatically terminate this Agreement.

 Either Party may, by giving the other Party at least sixty (60) days' prior written notice, terminate this Agreement in the event that the other Party is in default of any of the material terms and conditions of this Agreement.
 The terminating Party shall specify in the notice the basis for the termination and shall provide a reasonable opportunity to cure the default.

-The Utility may, by giving the customer at least sixty (60) days' prior written notice, terminate this Agreement for cause.
-The Customer's non-compliance with an upgrade to the SIR, unless the Customer's installation is "grandfathered," shall constitute good cause.
+The Utility may, by giving the Interconnection Customer at least sixty (60) days' prior written notice, terminate this Agreement for cause.
+The Interconnection Customer's non-compliance with an upgrade to the SIR, unless the Interconnection Customer's installation is "grandfathered," shall constitute good cause.

 Disconnection and Survival of Obligations: Upon termination of this Agreement the Unit will be disconnected from the Utility's electric system.
 The termination of this Agreement shall not relieve either Party of its liabilities and obligations, owed or continuing at the time of the termination.

-Suspension: This Agreement will be suspended during any period in which the Customer is not eligible for delivery service from the Utility
+Suspension: This Agreement will be suspended during any period in which the Interconnection Customer is not eligible for delivery service from the Utility

 SCOPE OF AGREEMENT

-Scope of Agreement: This Agreement relates solely to the conditions under which the Utility and the Customer agree that the Unit may be interconnected to and operated in parallel with the Utility’s system.
+Scope of Agreement: This Agreement relates solely to the conditions under which the Utility and the Interconnection Customer agree that the Unit may be interconnected to and operated in parallel with the Utility’s system.

-Electricity Not Covered: The Utility shall have no duty under this Agreement to account for, pay for, deliver, or return in kind any electricity produced by the Facility and delivered into the Utility’s System unless the system is net metered as described in Public Service Law Sections 66-j or 66-l.
+Electricity Not Covered: The Utility shall have no duty under this Agreement to account for, pay for, deliver, or return in kind any electricity produced by the Unit and delivered into the Utility’s System unless the system is net metered as described in Public Service Law Sections 66-j or 66-l.

 INSTALLATION, OPERATION AND MAINTENANCE OF UNIT

 Compliance with SIR: Subject to the provisions of this Agreement, the Utility shall be required to interconnect the Unit to the Utility’s system, for purposes of parallel operation, if the Utility accepts the Unit as in compliance with the SIR.
-The Customer shall have a continuing obligation to maintain and operate the Unit in compliance with the SIR.
+The Interconnection Customer shall have a continuing obligation to maintain and operate the Unit in compliance with the SIR.

 Observation of the Unit - Construction Phase: The Utility may, in its discretion and upon reasonable notice, conduct reasonable on-site verifications during the construction of the Unit.
-Whenever the Utility chooses to exercise its right to conduct observations herein it shall specify to the Customer its reasons for its decision to conduct the observation.
+Whenever the Utility chooses to exercise its right to conduct observations herein it shall specify to the Interconnection Customer its reasons for its decision to conduct the observation.
 For purposes of this paragraph and paragraphs 3.3 through 3.5, the term "on-site verification” shall not include testing of the Unit, and verification tests shall not be required except as provided in paragraphs 3.3 and 3.4.

 Observation of the Unit - Ten-day Period: The Utility may conduct on-site verifications of the Unit and observe the execution of verification testing within a reasonable period of time, not exceeding ten (10) business days after system installation.
-The applicant’s facility will be allowed to commence parallel operation upon satisfactory completion of the verification test.
-The applicant must have complied with and must continue to comply with all contractual and technical requirements.
+The Unit will be allowed to commence parallel operation upon satisfactory completion of the verification test.
+The Interconnection Customer must have complied with and must continue to comply with all contractual and technical requirements.